This site lists all hooks included in Jetpack. It is updated for every Jetpack release.

 How to add code snippets to your site

-There are 3 main ways to add code snippets to your site:
+There are two main ways to add code snippets to your site: